You have more control over

 Exercise & Recovery

-I train six days per week (a mix of cardio and strength) and take one recovery day for a 60-minute walk.
+I train six days a week with a mix of cardio and strength, and take one recovery day for a 60-minute walk.

 Cardio training